appspector/android-sdk/README.md

 Each app you want to use with AppSpector SDK you have to register on the web ([https://app.appspector.com](https://app.appspector.com?utm_source=android_readme)).
 After adding the application navigate to app settings and copy API key.

-## Add AppSpector SDK to your build.gradle
+## Add AppSpector SDK to your project
 <!-- integration-manual-start -->
 [![GitHub release](https://img.shields.io/github/release/appspector/android-sdk.svg)](https://github.com/appspector/android-sdk/releases)

+#### Add AppSpector dependency to buildscript in your project-level build.gradle
 ```groovy
 buildscript {
   repositories {